ansys/pyansys-dev-guide/doc/source/coding_style/best_practices.rst

 Best Practices
 ==============
-The following sections summarize the key points from `PEP8`_ and how they apply to PyAnsys libaries.
+The following sections summarize the key points from `PEP8`_ and how they apply to PyAnsys libraries.
 The goal is for PyAnsys libraries to be consistent in style and formatting with the "big three" data science libraries: `NumPy`_, `SciPy`_, and `pandas`_.